The Voice 26 Recap: Blind Auditions 5 Live Blog (Videos)

 NBC previewed the entire audition.
 Watch it HERE.
 The singer’s mother signed a major record deal with a Gospel label.
 Cameron toured with her at 11 as a background singer.
 Cameron also duetted with Stevie Wonder.
 The singer came out of the closet at 17.
 Cameron identifies as non-binary and uses they/them pronouns.
 It took time for mom to accept it.
 However, Cameron’s grandmother always accepted them.
 Their performance is dedicated to her.

-Cameron got the coaches to turn their chairs within the first to lines of the performance!
-The singer’s performance is soulful and dramatic, also they over do the runs, especially toward the end of the song.
+Cameron got the coaches to turn their chairs within the first two lines of the performance!
+The singer’s rendition of the classic is soulful and dramatic, but they over do the runs, especially toward the end of the song.
 But Cameron succeeded to churchify that Streisand song.

 Eliza Pryor – 17 – Linger by The Cranberries